Skip to content

 Liability Insurance Glossary

-Thirty-three umbrella and personal liability terms defined plainly.
-Underlying limits, defense costs, drop-down coverage, self-insured retention, vicarious liability, and the language Established Homeowners need to read before signing the policy that protects everything else.
+Thirty-three Texas personal liability and umbrella insurance terms defined plainly.
+Underlying limits, defense costs, drop-down coverage, vicarious liability, attractive nuisance, and the rest of the vocabulary every household with assets to protect should understand before signing the policy that protects everything else.

-What is liability insurance terminology and why does it matter?
+What is personal umbrella insurance terminology and why does it matter?

 A